pybop-team/PyBOP/docs/user_guide/usage.rst

 Next Steps
 ----------

-Once you're comfortable with the basics demonstrated in the examples, you can dive deeper into the functionality of PyBOP by:
+Once you're comfortable with the basics demonstrated in the examples, you can dive deeper into the functionality of PyBOP by delving into the :ref:`api-reference` for detailed API documentation.

-- Exploring the :ref:`user-guide` for a comprehensive overview of features.
-- Delving into the :ref:`api-reference` for detailed API documentation.
-- Checking out the :ref:`advanced-topics` for in-depth discussions on specific PyBOP features and how to customize them for complex scenarios.

 Support and Contributions
 -------------------------

 If you encounter any issues or have questions as you start using PyBOP, don't hesitate to reach out to our community:

-- **Support**: Visit our :ref:`support` page for FAQs and contact information.
 - **Contributions**: Interested in contributing to PyBOP?
-Check out our :ref:`contributing-guide` for guidelines on how to contribute.
+Check out our [contributing-guide](contributing-guide) for guidelines on how to contribute.